Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Mandatory since March 16, 2024

-Every drone flown outdoors in Ohio must broadcast its identification, location, and altitude via Remote ID, unless operating inside an FAA-Recognized Identification Area (FRIA).
-This applies to both recreational and commercial operators.
+Every registered drone flown outdoors must broadcast its identification, location, and altitude — unless operated inside an FAA-Recognized Identification Area (FRIA).
+Ohio has no additional state Remote ID requirements.

 Temporary Flight Restrictions (TFRs)